Bounds#

 If x and y are both scalars, a single bool value.
 If x and y are arrays, a boolean array with their broadcasted shape.

-intersection(bounds: Bounds) Bounds#
+intersection(other: Bounds) Bounds#

 Compute the intersection of this bounds object with another.